multividas/engineering-multividas/posts/ansible-playbook.md

 ansible all -m ping
 ```

-## Ansible playbooks
+## Ansible playbook

-Ansible playbooks are YAML files that define a series of tasks to be executed on our fleet.
+Ansible playbook are YAML files that define a series of tasks to be executed on our fleet.

 ```sh
 ---